State and Regional Contacts

 Kristen graduated from Otterbein College with her Bachelor’s degree in 2007.
 She earned her Master’s degree through Walden University.
 She is a 7th and 8th grade math teacher at New Lexington Middle School where she has spent her entire career.
 She has presented at numerous state and national conferences, has been published in AMLE Magazine, and was a co-recipient of a Rural Trust Global Fellowship to visit schools in Australia.
 Her favorite day of the school year is Pi Day, and she has recorded several Pi Day parody videos to entertain her students and colleagues.

-Stephanie Snyder serves students as a grade 8 language arts teacher and as an adjunct instructor at Ohio University in the Patton College of Education.
+Stephanie Paul serves students as a grade 8 language arts teacher and as an adjunct instructor at Ohio University in the Patton College of Education.
 She has research interests in the middle school concept in rural settings, and in examining how best to meet at-risk students where they are as readers in the era of the Common Core through diverse YAL book pairings and middle level best practices intended to serve the unique needs of the young adolescent.
 Stephanie also serves on her school's building leadership team, has coached other teachers in the past and led professional development, and enjoys mentoring teacher-candidates in her classroom.
 She enjoys exchanging ideas with colleagues having presented on a variety of topics at regional, state, and national professional conferences for the organizations in which she is active: OMLA, AMLE, and NCTE.
-Snyder presently lives in the rural, Appalachian region of southeastern Ohio.
+Stephanie presently lives in the rural, Appalachian region of southeastern Ohio. .

 Since 2007, Sarah Keen has been a middle school math teacher at Trimble Middle School.
 She has also worked as a math coach for her school district.
 Keen earned her BSE in Middle Childhood Education from Otterbein University, and her MSE in Curriculum, Instruction and Assessment from Walden University.
 As an undergraduate, Keen wrote a thesis on the Appalachian culture and its influence on education while piloting a student-teaching experience at a mission school in Eastern Kentucky.
 She has presented at numerous state and national conferences, and in 2013, Keen was named Outstanding Mathematics Teacher for Southeastern Ohio.